ChagataiDuru/RayTracingInOneWeekend-Implementation/README.md

-# RayTracingInOneWeekend-Implementation
+# Ray Tracing in One Weekend Implementation

 Implementation of the concepts learned from 'Ray Tracing in One Weekend' book.

-This repository contains a ray tracer built from scratch, covering the basics of computer graphics and ray tracing.
-The project is a result of a self-learning and serves as a portfolio piece for my skills in computer graphics and programming.
+## Features

+* Basic ray tracing algorithm
+* Support for spheres and planes
+* Simple lighting and shading

+## Resources

+* **Ray Tracing in One Weekend** by Peter Shirley, Trevor David Black, and Steve Hollasch [Website](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

+## Acknowledgments

+Special thanks to Peter Shirley, Trevor David Black, and Steve Hollasch for creating the 'Ray Tracing in One Weekend'